 Mr. and Mrs. E.B.
 Lake of Chicago were the only out-of-town guests.

 DECEMBER 21, 1950 – BEECHER HERALD –

 COUPLES CELEBRATE GOLDEN WEDDINGS

 Mr. and Mrs. Fred Heldt celebrated their 50th wedding anniversary, Saturday, Dec.
-16th, They received many cards, flowers and lovely gifts.
+16th.
+They received many cards, flowers and lovely gifts.
 The couple were the guest of their son-in-law and daughter, Mr. and Mrs. Henry Meeter and children, Patricia and Dudley, at a dinner in the Colonial Room in Chicago.
 A quartette of costumed carolers rendered several Christmas songs at their table.
-As the desert was served, a cake with lighted candles was placed before the honored couple while the organist played “I Love You Truly”, “The Anniversary Song” and “Because”.
+As the dessert was served, a cake with lighted candles was placed before the honored couple while the organist played “I Love You Truly”, “The Anniversary Song” and “Because.”

 August 30, 1962 – BEECHER HERALD